farhi/matlab-skychart/README.md

 - scope.gotoradec(RA,DEC): send the mount to location (RA,DEC)
 - properties: scope.ra.h, scope.ra.min, scope.dec.deg, scope.dec.min

-when scope is omitted, a connection with a Vixen StarBook is attempted.
-This controler can be set in 'simulate' mode.
+We recommend for instance the StarBook and StarGo controllers.

-Get the StarBook controller for Matlab at https://fr.mathworks.com/matlabcentral/fileexchange/65944-vixen-starbook-control.
+Get the **Vixen StarBook** controller for Matlab at https://github.com/farhi/matlab-starbook.
 It even works without the physical mount, and then sets itself in 'simulate' mode.
 A red pointer will then show its current location.

+Get the **Avalon StarGo** controller at https://github.com/farhi/matlab-stargo.
+It also has a simulate mode, and will show as a red pointer as well.

 Selecting objects and Planning observations
 -------------------------------------------